SpindleMonkey/about-me/README.md

 *** I have a background in embedded systems which means I think about memory usage and efficiency.
 *** I also have a SW test background so I know what test wants from dev and from the product

+PTARs
+* trying to seed a many-to-many SQL database (postgreSQL); tutorials are pretty much non-existant, question/answers on stackoverflow are minimal; Sequelize documentation is actually there, but I had so little experience it took me 9 or 10 read throughs to finally get a handle on how to get the job done